Recording Workshop Grads in Action…

 What's the sound of an axe hitting an extraterrestrial?
 Recording Workshop grad Alistair Duff answers this question as the Sound Mixer for Age of Tomorrow.

 Alistair has been super busy bringing his audio skills to many recent film productions from The Asylum - Asteroid vs. Earth, Bermuda Tentacles, and the future classic Mega Shark vs. Mecha Shark.

-RECW grad Geoff Godfrey is drummer in the LA band Ocelot Robot.
+Recording Workshop grad Geoff Godfrey is drummer in the LA band Ocelot Robot.
 They’ve been playing gigs throughout SoCal sharing music from their most recent release Ready To Go.
 The band’s video work has been particularly imaginative.

 Geoff cut his teeth in LA as head runner & assistant at legendary studio, The Recording Plant.
 Artists that he worked with include The Black Eyed Peas and The Pussy Cat Dolls.

 San Francisco artist/producer and Recording Workshop grad Lila Rose released her latest album We Animals in April.
 As the title suggests, animal rights lovers and music lovers will both find much to embrace in the project.
 Lila performed her new material for home town fans at a release show in May, followed by a broader tour.